 How to Fix Pollution in a City Garden

 Smog and ozone damage to plants is common in urban areas.
 In fact, the haze or smog often seen in many cities is normally contributed to ground-level ozone, especially in summer, and is made up of various pollutants.
-It is also responsible for coughing and stinging eyes, among other things, in which many urbanites suffer.
+It is also responsible for coughing and stinging eyes, among other things, which many urbanites suffer from.
 As to gardening in areas with smog, it’s not so much about what’s in the air affecting our plants, but what’s in the ground where they grow.

 Choose your garden site carefully before you begin and consider the ways the land has been used in the past.
 For example, the ground may look pristine and ready to plant, but the soil may contain toxic substances such as:

 - pesticide and herbicide residue

 If you can’t track down the former use of the land, check with the county or city planning department or ask your local environmental protection agency to perform a soil test.

 If possible, locate your garden away from busy streets and railroad rights-of-way.
 Otherwise, surround your garden with a hedge or fence to protect your garden from windblown debris.
 Dig in plenty of organic matter before you begin, as it will enrich the soil, improve soil texture, and help to replace some of the lost nutrients.

 If the soil is bad, you may need to bring in clean topsoil.
 Use only certified safe topsoil provided by a reputable dealer.
 If you determine that the soil is not suitable for gardening, a raised bed filled with topsoil may be a viable solution.
 A container garden is another option.